 I’m really fascinated by modelling, as I see it as a way to abstract (summarize) things.
 There is beauty in finding the essence of something.

 Of course there are tradeoffs between the chosen model expressivity and its complexity.
 At one end the way points are modelled in the Point Cloud Server for instance is very simple, but does not provide much information.
-At the other end grammar or procedural modelling can generate powerfull models at the price of complexity.
+At the other end grammar or procedural modelling can generate powerful models at the price of complexity.

 Both my work on street modelling, on point clouds and on historical geocoding use massively a relational database management system.
-I find this field extremely interesting, as the whole system (postgres +postgis + SQL) has been developped for decades to become perfectly adapted to data manipulation.
-I found the open source community extremely helpfull and pleasant to work with (both by mail and at sprint).
+I find this field extremely interesting, as the whole system (postgres +postgis + SQL) has been developed for decades to become perfectly adapted to data manipulation.
+I found the open source community extremely helpful and pleasant to work with (both by mail and at sprint).
 Besides, PostgreSQL must be the best software I know.

 Big data / scaling